-Are you looking for the proper way to help your emails stand out in the other side’s inbox that for hot issues or that you need further assistance (asking for help, needing a response, clarification)?
+Are you looking for the proper way to help your e-mails stand out in others inbox?
+Especially for important or time sensitive issues or when you need further assistance (asking for help, needing a response, clarification)?

-Before the established Subject:, on ongoing conversations, I use the following:
+Before the established Subject:, and on ongoing conversations, I use the following:

 - FOLLOW UP: Use this when you don’t get a response to your original request.